top of page

 שמגר בלי רקע.png

 Prof. Shamgar Ben-Eliyahu heads the Neuroimmunology Research Laboratory at the School of Neuroscience at Tel Aviv University, and was previously head of the Department of Psychology.
-Prof. Ben-Eliyahu has been studying the relationship between surgery to remove a primary cancer tumor and the appearance of metastases and recurrence of the disease for two decades.
+Prof. Ben-Eliyahu has been studying the relationship between surgery to remove a primary cancer tumor and the appearance of metastases and recurrence of the disease.
 Prof. Ben-Eliyahu is also developing drug treatments designed to reduce the impact of stress hormones and inflammation on the weakening of the immune system and the establishment and development of cancer metastases.

 Prof. Oded Zamora